Graves Library

 Hosted by: Kennebunkport Public Health Department and Graves Library.
 Please call (207) 967-2778 to register.
 Space is limited.

-COMMUNITY CONNECTIONS – WEDNESDAY, FEBRUARY 12 @ 9:00 AM
+COMMUNITY CONNECTIONS – WEDNESDAY, MAY 21 @ 9:00 AM

 Following this event, each month will bring a new member of our Town’s government to share updates and essential information.
 For further details about Community Connections, please contact the Library at 967-2778.
 The Library is located at 18 Maine Street, Kennebunkport.

-The Louis T. Graves Memorial Public Library is located at 18 Maine Street, Kennebunkport.
+The Louis T. Graves Memorial Public Library is at 18 Maine Street, Kennebunkport.
 For further information, please call 967-2778 or visit our website at www.graveslibrary.org.

-EVENING BOOK GROUP – FEBRUARY 27 @ 5:00 PM
+EVENING BOOK GROUP – MAY 29 @ 5:00 PM

 Evening Book Group